talal-najam/MovieReviewFinder/README.md

 # A ReactJS Single Page Application (SPA) that uses TMDb API to find movie reviews and display movie info dynamically.

+This application is built to practice ReactJS skills with the use of an external API.
+It involves conditional rendering, using components with state and using modern react practices such as arrow functions (instead of binding "this" for every method).

 ## Available Scripts

 In the project directory, you can run: